 A registered nurse ("School Nurse") supervises health services at the Kauffman School.
-Injured or sick students will be accompanied by a staff member to the School Nurse's office.
+Injured or sick students will be sent to the School Nurse's office.
+The student will be accompanied by a staff member when necessary.
 In the event of an emergency, the School Nurse will be notified and will respond to the student in the building.